kimijiang/Legend_of-Valor/Readme.txt

 IceSpell.java - A subclass of spell, it will reduce the damage of monsters.
 Inaccessible.java - A subclass of cell, it represents the cell can't be accessed by heroes.
 Inventory.java - Store all things in hero's inventory.
-Legends.java - Control the process of the game, initiate and proceed the game.
+KoulouCell - A subclass of CommonSpace, will increase the strength of hero depend on number of round stayed in Legends.java - Control the process of the game, initiate and proceed the game.
 LightningSpell.java - A subclass of spell, it will reduce the dodge chance of monsters.
 Main.java - Main function to run the programme.